-The Benefits of Standardisation
+The Benefits of Standardisation & Comformity

-Imagine if you worked for an association in which your directors or coworkers had no set guidelines for managing problems or tensions.
+Standardisation involves producing a specific set of guidelines or requirements.
+Imagine if you worked for an association in which your directors or coworkers didn’t set guidelines for managing problems or tensions.
 Anarchy would likely unfold!

-The Disadvantages of Standardisation
+The Disadvantages of Standardisation & Comformity

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”– Ralph Waldo Emerson